heroku/heroku-buildpack-pgbouncer/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that allows one to run pgbouncer and stunnel in a dyno alongside application code.
-It is meant to be used inconjunction with other buildpacks as part of a [multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi).
+It is meant to be used in conjunction with other buildpacks as part of a [multi-buildpack](https://github.com/ddollar/heroku-buildpack-multi).

-The primary use of this buildpack is to allow for transaction pooling of a PostgreSQL connections among multiple workers in a dyno.
+The primary use of this buildpack is to allow for transaction pooling of PostgreSQL database connections among multiple workers in a dyno.
 For example, 10 unicorn workers would be able to share a single database connection, avoiding connection limits and Out Of Memory errors on the Postgres server from too many connections.

 It uses [stunnel](http://stunnel.org/) and [pgbouncer](http://wiki.postgresql.org/wiki/PgBouncer).